luohaohaha/RTMPX/README.md

 # RTMPX

-This is a android project of librtmp & camerax & mediacodec for rtmp publish
+This is an android project of librtmp & camerax & mediacodec for rtmp publish

 ### Features